Volunteer With Us

 As part of the application process, we will ask you to agree to register as a National Trust Volunteer.

-Volunteers for the Vintage Sale ARE NOT required to have a current Working with Children’s Card or a police check.
+Volunteers for the Vintage Sale ARE required to have a current Working with Children’s Card or a but not a police check.

 If this sounds like you (or someone you know), please get in touch for more information volunteers@nattrust.com.au and please share this with your networks.